Pakistan Naval Academy

-Established in Manora, Karachi, under Vice-Admiral Syed Mohammad Ahsan in 1970, it is one of the technologically advanced military training academy in Pakistan that offers professional academic degrees.
+Established in Manora, Karachi in 1970, it is one of the technologically advanced military training academy in Pakistan that offers professional academic degrees.
 Its functions and roles are similar to United States Naval Academy in Annapolis, Maryland, United States.
 It occasionally sends its students to United States Naval Academy for further advanced courses.
 Besides training its own officers, the academy has also provided basic training to about 2,000 officers of allied countries, including the Chief of Naval Staff of Qatari Emiri Navy.